benc-uk/dotnet-demoapp/README.md

 The app has several basic pages accessed from the top navigation menu, some of which are only lit up when certain configuration variables are set (see 'Optional Features' below):

-- **'Info'** - Will show system & runtime information, and will also display if the app is running from within a Docker container and Kubernetes.
+- **Info** - Will show system & runtime information, and will also display if the app is running from within a Docker container and Kubernetes.
-- **'Tools'** - Some tools useful in demos, such a forcing CPU load (for autoscale demos), and error/exception pages for use with App Insights or other monitoring tool.
+- **Tools** - Some tools useful in demos, such a forcing CPU load (for autoscale demos), and error/exception pages for use with App Insights or other monitoring tool.
-- **'Monitoring'** - Displays realtime CPU load and memory working set charts, fetched from an REST API (/api/monitoringdata) and displayed using chart.js
+- **Monitoring** - Displays realtime CPU load and memory working set charts, fetched from an REST API and displayed using chart.js
-- **'Weather'** - (Optional) Gets the location of the client page (with HTML5 Geolocation).
+- **Weather** - (Optional) Gets the location of the client page (with HTML5 Geolocation).
 The resulting location is used to fetch a weather forecast from the [OpenWeather API](https://openweathermap.org/)
-- **'User Account'** - (Optional) When configured with Azure AD (application client id and secret) user login button will be enabled, and an user-account details page enabled, which calls the Microsoft Graph API
+- **User Account** - (Optional) When configured with Azure AD (application client id and secret) user login button will be enabled, and an user-account details page enabled, which calls the Microsoft Graph API

 ![screen](https://user-images.githubusercontent.com/14982936/71717446-0bc47400-2e10-11ea-8db2-1db5b991d566.png)
 ![screen](https://user-images.githubusercontent.com/14982936/71717448-0bc47400-2e10-11ea-8bf0-5115d4c8c4a4.png)